keacore/02a_brush_up_week/README.md

 And then do these [exercises](xxx).
 If you can do this you are "on track" and should be happy :)

 ## Git and GitHub
+On your Second Semester you learned about Git, and you where using Github or Bitbucket for your online Repositories.
+In this Elective we will also be using git, and therefor you should be up to date.
+You should go through these [tutorials](xxx).
+(These tutorials use Bitbucket for its online repositories, you are welcome to use Github if you want).
+If you fell that you can master these tutorials you are "on track" and should be happy :)

 ## C# exercises
 C# is the language used in an Asp.Net Core application.